-Laura Fuller has shared her intent to retire at the end of the 2019–20 school year, which will be her ninth year leading the state’s top PK–12 school.
+Laura Fuller has shared her intent to retire from University School of Milwaukee at the end of the 2019–20 school year, which will be her ninth year leading the state’s top PK–12 school.

-Under Fuller’s leadership, University School has seen continued academic success from its students, and the school’s reputation and enrollment have continued to grow as a result, evidenced by four years of record enrollment during her time.
+Under Fuller’s leadership, USM has seen continued academic success from its students, and the school’s reputation and enrollment have continued to grow as a result, evidenced by four years of record enrollment during her time.
 In addition to consistently having the highest average ACT scores in the state, the school has had 55 National Merit Scholarship Program finalists and 12 Intel ISEF Science Fair award winners during her tenure thus far.
-University School students have also earned 86 Scholastic Art Gold and Silver Key Awards and 23 varsity athletics state championships since her arrival.
+USM students have also earned 86 Scholastic Art Gold and Silver Key Awards and 23 varsity athletics state championships since her arrival.

 Fuller is currently leading the ongoing $27 million Our Common Bond fundraising campaign, which is expected to exceed its goal prior to her departure.
 This campaign has helped grow the school’s robust endowment, and has also helped transform the campus through the recent completion of new and innovative classroom, fine arts, and community gathering spaces throughout the school, including the 3,336-square-foot Lubar Center for Innovation and Exploration, a new state-of-the-art performing arts center, and the Jack Olson ’67 Commons dining and community room.
 As a result, the school’s curriculum has continued to evolve for the benefit of all students through a commitment to blending new innovative pedagogies with traditional academics.
 Prior to Our Common Bond, Fuller led affinity fundraising projects to improve the ice arena and add new turf fields and a stadium to the campus.

 On Sept.
 23, 2019, USM announced the appointment of Steve Hancock